Conscription in Mozambique

 Conscription in Mozambique refers to the military service in the Mozambique Defense Armed Forces.
 It includes a mandatory registration for all male and female citizens at the age of 18 years old.
-The army then selectively chooses the amount of citizens it drafts for a 5-year mandatory military service.
+The army then selectively chooses the number of citizens it drafts for a five-year mandatory military service.

 History

 The mandatory conscription law was passed in 1978 during the Mozambican Civil War (1977–1992) in order to have a stronger governmental military force at the time.
 RENAMO conscripted also child soldiers to the army during the Civil War.

 In 1997, after the transition of Mozambique into a democracy, the law was modified as Law of Obligatory Military Service.
 The minimum age was set at 18 and the period of recruitment was set for January and February.
 Also a medical examination was introduced as an obligatory condition for recruitment.

 In 2009, the law was amended and now called Law of Military Service.
 Conscription was not obligatory for all citizens anymore.
 However, the new law made it mandatory for all citizens between 18 and 35 no matter their gender to register with the military.

 In November 2023, the parliament of Mozambique approved a law to extend compulsory military service from two years to five years.
 One of the reasons was the ongoing Islamist insurgency in the Cabo Delgado region.
 Defence Minister Cristóvão Chume claimed this step was necessary, as the military "needed to be modern and more professional to be able to face challenges against national security and sovereignty."